 The Wade Bowen concert with opening artist, Justin Ross, requires a ticket purchase.
-Tickets are $25 to $100 and sold in pairs and groups of four.
-Seating is in socially distanced squares on the Levitt lawn, Abram Street and the concert viewing deck of the new Levitt Center.
+Tickets are $25 to $40 and sold in pairs and groups of four.

 Americana with a Texas vibe

 Levitt Pavilion Arlington is pleased to present Wade Bowen with special guest, Justin Ross.
 This concert requires a ticket purchase.
 Tickets are available for $25 to $40 each and will be sold in socially distanced groups of two and four.
 A limited number of VIP seats are available for $100 each, also sold in packages of four ($400) for seating on the new Levitt Center’s concert-viewing deck and include two drink tickets per person.
 Proceeds from the Wade Bowen concert will help the Levitt produce 50 free concerts and livestreams in 2021.